cwoe/checkpoint-remove-unused-hosts/README.md

 Technically you could skip step 2d since the API does not allow you to delete hosts in groups.

-Building the script went very smooth and took ~3.5 hours.

 If you have any thougths on the script, feel free to share them with me.